tanberry/learnings/gitmagic.md

 where `$ID` is the pull request id and `$BRANCHNAME` is the name of the new branch that you want to create.
 Once you have created the branch, then simply run:

 `git checkout $BRANCHNAME`

 For instance, let's imagine you want to checkout pull request #2 from the origin main branch:

-`git fetch origin pull/2/head:MASTER`
+`git fetch origin pull/2/head:MAIN`

-After fetching the remote PR into your local repo, it willappear in the list of brnaches when you run `git branch`.
+After fetching the remote PR into your local repo, it will appear in the list of branches when you run `git branch`.
 Be sure to navigate to that branch before you begin your work.

 ### Push to Existing PR
 (From an [excellent article](https://medium.com/google-cloud/pull-push-to-someone-elses-upstream-github-pr-6073ae5005e7) on Medium.)